Classical school (criminology): Beccaria

 In 1764, he published Dei Delitti e Delle Pene (On Crimes and Punishments) arguing for the need to reform the criminal justice system by referring not to the harm caused to the victim, but to the harm caused to society.
-In this, he explains that the greatest deterrent was the certainty of detection: the more swift and certain the punishment, the more effective it would be.
+This is based on the belief that to avoid social chaos, members of society are compelled to sacrifice their liberty to the nation state in order to prevent some members to infringe on the liberty of others.
+In the book, he explains that the greatest deterrent was the certainty of detection: the more swift and certain the punishment, the more effective it would be.
 It would also allow a less serious punishment to be effective if shame and an acknowledgement of wrongdoing was a guaranteed response to society's judgment.
 Thus, the prevention of crime was achieved through a proportional system that was clear and simple to understand, and if the entire nation united in their own defense.
 His approach influenced the codification movement which set sentencing tariffs to ensure equality of treatment among offenders.
 Later, it was acknowledged that not all offenders are alike and greater sentencing discretion was allowed to judges.

-Thus, punishment works at two levels.
-Because it punishes individuals, it operates as a specific deterrence to those convicted not to reoffend.
-But the publicity surrounding the trial and the judgment of society represented by the decision of a jury of peers, offers a general example to the public of the consequences of committing a crime.
-If they are afraid of similarly swift justice, they will not offend.
+As for the reasoning behind why criminals commit crime, Beccaria was of the opinion that crime was a result of bad laws, economic stature, and poverty, and that too harsh a punishment on one aspect of crime leads to another being seen as a preferable alternative.
+He believed the reason behind crime was that individuals could not find a good enough reason to not commit transgressions aside from punishment.
+He describes the reasoning of a thief as follows: